Australian Digital Health Agency Executive Team

 Her approach to consumer engagement and patient experience provide valuable insight to the planning, design and implementation of the Agency's work program.

-Previous to this position, Dr Trujillo was the Chief Medical Information Officer at UnitingCare Health, Australia's first, as well as being the Regional Director of Medical Services for St Stephen's Hervey Bay and the Sunshine Coast Private Hospital.
+Previous to this position, Dr Trujillo was the Chief Medical Information Officer at UnitingCare Health as well as being the Regional Director of Medical Services for St Stephen's Hervey Bay and the Sunshine Coast Private Hospital.
 In this role, she was well known for her leadership and passion to fully and effectively engage clinicians in the design, implementation and sustainability of digital health solutions, in order to bring about high patient quality and safety outcomes.

 Prior to her tenure with UnitingCare Health, Dr Trujillo worked in the public sector as Executive Director, Medical Services for Townsville Hospital and Health Service in Queensland, Australia.